Have you ever stopped before eating to ask yourself " I am really hungry?" Or do I feel stressed or anxious?

 Studies show that just ten minutes of physical activity daily – especially if it’s outside – can help reduce levels of cortisol in the blood stream.
 Physical activity clears your mind and keeps your stress and appetite under control.
 Next time you fancy a bag of crisps in a crisis, try a quick walk.
 It might not solve the problem but it could help you cope.

 Devote time to relaxation.

 Because it works much like exercise to produce brain chemicals that counter the effects of stress, find the activities that make you feel relaxed and calm.
 There is no single relaxation technique that is the best for everyone.
 Try them and then use the ones that you have found to be right for you.
 When you have find the ones that work for you, stick with them - practice them even when you are not stressed until you develop a habit.
 There are very few chances that without a practice and without a habit you will be able to use them in stressful situation.

 And don't overlook the relaxing power of curling up on a sofa with a good book or magazine, or watching your favorite movie on Netflix.

-There many more strategies to stop stress overeating although this all boils down to - if your current lifestyle strategies are not leading toward your wellness goals, lets talk.
+There many more strategies to stop stress overeating although this all boils down to - if your current eating habits are not leading toward your wellness goals, lets talk.
 Learn more about how I can help you here.